Snoozeds/DankRPG/README.md

 ## License
 Code in this Github repository falls under the [Apache 2.0 License](https://choosealicense.com/licenses/apache-2.0/).
 We recommend you read this to understand what you can and can't do with the code.

-This repository also includes custom bar emoji in the Emoji folder.
-The assets in that folder are modified versions of art by [Pixellarion_Games](https://pixellarion-games.itch.io/) and fall under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
-Please read the NOTICE file in that folder for more information.
+This repository also includes custom emoji art in the Emoji folder and its respective subfolders.
+Please note that the Apache 2.0 License does not apply to those assets, and you may read the NOTICE & README files inside those folders for specific license information.

 Other art assets (most emoji) used by the official DankRPG bot is **not within** this repository, and are instead from [Pixeltier](https://pixeltier.itch.io/) or [Raven](https://clockworkraven.itch.io/).
 This repository's license does not apply to those assets.
 Please go support them if you like their work.